 Paddle Boat & Feeding Fish

-The garden and old buildings are not just the only thing to explore in Taman Ujung Water Palace.
+The garden and old buildings are not just the only things to explore in Taman Ujung Water Palace.
 Visitors with children could enjoy activities such as riding a paddleboat.
 Go explore the center of the pond.
 Paddle the boat and stop in the middle to appreciate the building’s architecture.

 The paddleboat cost another Rp20.000.
 And while in there, don’t forget to feed the fish in the pond.
 Fish food is available at the entrance gate for Rp2.000.

 The building and the ponds are not the only beautiful things in Taman Ujung Water Palace.
 The palace has the best spot to see the Karangasem area from the higher floor.
 Within a short walk, its location lies higher than the main building.
-And this is where the spot to see the entire palace without any barrier.
+And this is where the spot to see the entire palace without any barriers.

 This building once also functions as a meditation site.
 However, there is some damage to the building as a result of the Mount Agung eruption in 1963.
 From this building, the visitors could see Bisbis hill.
 While taking a break after exhaustion exploring the entire palace.